xAngad/latex-lecture-notes/README.md

 Includes boxes for Theorems, Propositions, Corollaries (with proofs), and Definitions and Examples.

-Also in the repository is [`Lecture Notes Template.tex`](Lecture%20Notes%20Template.tex) with sample usage for all the environments, with some of the shortcuts.
+Also in the repository is [`Lecture Notes Template.tex`](Lecture%20Notes%20Template.tex) containing use cases for all the environments, and some of the shortcuts.

 Can be used in VSCode by installing the [`LaTeX Workshop`](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) extension.